-48. Then the King made Daniel great, and he gave him many great gifts, and made him ruler over all the province of Babylon, and chief prefect over all the wise men of Babylon.
+48. Then the king made Daniel great, and he gave him many great gifts, and he made him ruler over all the province of Babylon, and chief prefect over all the wise men of Babylon.

 4. And the herald cried aloud, “To you it is commanded, O peoples, nations, and tongues:

 5.When you hear the sound of the cornet, the pipe, lyre, trigon, psaltery, bagpipe, and all kinds of music, you will fall down and you will worship the golden image that Nebuchadnezzar has set up.